-If you’re like many people across the world and me, you have back pain somewhere along your spine.
+If you’re like many people across the world, and me too, you have back pain somewhere along your spine.
 These are the tips and tricks I found that help over the night.

 - Think Posture